 Pregnant or breastfeeding mothers who are supply teachers

-Pregnant or breastfeeding mothers who are supply teachers may have been subject to furlough under the CJRS.
+Pregnant or breastfeeding mothers who are supply teachers may have been subject to furlough under the Coronavirus Job Retention Scheme (CJRS).
 They should not suffer detrimental treatment under the furlough arrangements that their agency and/or umbrella company has in place during the current pandemic.
 This would include placing you on furlough if that is what has happened to other supply teachers.

-The advice and guidance from the Government is clear that parents on statutory maternity leave who return to work in the coming months will be eligible for the furlough scheme which has been extended until March 2021.
+The advice and guidance from the Government is clear that parents on SMP who return to work in the coming months will be eligible for the furlough scheme.

 Additional financial help for pregnant or breastfeeding mothers during Covid-19